commit-live-students/Xgboost_project/q03_xgboost/README.md

 To-Do list :

-Check for different n_estimators and learning_rate whether the score are varing and find the best score
+Check for different n_estimators and learning_rate and find the best score